Memory Study of Youngest Women Enrolled in the Women's Health Initiative Hormone Therapy (HT) Arm (WHIMS-Y)

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 First Posted : May 17, 2010

 |Condition or disease|

-|Official Title:||Women's Health Initiative Memory Study--Epidemiology of Cognitive Health Outcomes|
+|Official Title:||Women's Health Initiative Memory Study of Younger Women|

 |United States, North Carolina|